 Let your home choose its art

 A welcoming elegant home inspired by the past.
-You probably love antique furnishings, floral prints and rich wood tones balancing light neutral colors.
-The essentials are order, symmetry and freshness to avoid the outdated feel.
-Lord Frederic Leighton, Rembrandt or Bouguereau are three examples of artists that will give it the ultimate refinement.
+You probably love antique furnishings, floral prints, and rich wood tones balancing light neutral colors.
+The essentials are order, symmetry, and freshness to avoid an outdated feel.
+Lord Frederic Leighton, Rembrandt, or Bouguereau are three examples of artists that will give it the ultimate refinement.

 Your home has an honest cozy feel to it.
-You probably love reusing wire baskets and wooden crates over rough textiles, patchwork and earth tones.
+You probably love reusing wire baskets and wooden crates over rough textiles, patchwork, and earth tones.
 The point of perfection lies between the loose and lush feel of nature and an ever so slight touch of industrial style rawness – balancing the organic forms with sleek surfaces.
-Cezanne, Van Gogh and Alfred Maurer are a great starting point to complement your decoration.
+Cezanne, Van Gogh, and Alfred Maurer are great starting points to complement your decoration.

 You love the mid-century looks balancing bold and elegant; retro and futuristic.
-Your house contrasts sleek forms, pop art and statement objects a midst simple surroundings.
+Your house contrasts sleek forms, pop art, and statement objects in the midst of simple surroundings.
 The perfect Modern pairs neutral and saturated tones; bold geometric patterns or sensuous curves with classic midcentury objects.
-Besides Pop Art, you can explore other modern styles starting by Edward Hopper and Gustav Klimt.
+Besides Pop Art, you can explore other modern styles starting with Edward Hopper and Gustav Klimt.

 4. Hollywood Regency

-You love glamour, glitz and sophistication.
+You love glamour, glitz, and sophistication.
 Your house has a theatrical feel to it, with plenty neoclassical and art deco.
-You love chaise longues and chandeliers; bold wallpapers and contrasty colours.
-To get the perfect dramatic feel, chose rich fabrics as velvet or suede, play with mirrors, add touches of exotic and avant-garde avoiding mass produced pieces.
-Your artistic search starts by Henri Rousseau, Rennie Mackintosh or Franz Marc.
+You love chaise longues and chandeliers; bold wallpapers and contrasty colors.
+To get the perfect dramatic feel, chose rich fabrics like velvet or suede, play with mirrors, add touches of exotic and avant-garde avoiding mass-produced pieces.
+Your artistic search starts with Henri Rousseau, Rennie Mackintosh, or Franz Marc.

-Your home is relaxed, light and comfy.
+Your home is relaxed, light, and comfy.
 You prefer gentle and matte palettes over shiny surfaces; wildflowers to exquisite bouquets; flea markets over fancy boutiques.
-You look for floaty fabrics, vintage touches and a bit of the shabby chic feel.
-To get the perfect Cottage style, combine old style floors and doors with rustic materials, light colors and just enough of floral prints.
-You may like to take a look at Claude Monet, Pierre Auguste Renoir and Edgar Degas for an extra touch of love on your walls.
+You look for floaty fabrics, vintage touches, and a bit of the shabby chic feel.
+To get the perfect Cottage style, combine old-style floors and doors with rustic materials, light colors, and just enough floral prints.
+You may like to take a look at Claude Monet, Pierre Auguste Renoir, and Edgar Degas for an extra touch of love on your walls.